hyperledger/fabric/docs/source/ledger/ledger.md

 chaincode.
 See [CouchDB as the StateDatabase](./couchdb_as_state_database.html) for more information on CouchDB.

-In LeveDB and CouchDB, we see an important aspect of Hyperledger Fabric -- it is *pluggable*.
+In LevelDB and CouchDB, we see an important aspect of Hyperledger Fabric -- it is *pluggable*.
 The world state database could be a relational data store, or a graph store, or a temporal database.
 This provides great flexibility in the types of ledger states that can be efficiently accessed, allowing Hyperledger